mapster21/identify-ships/README.md

 https://www.kaggle.com/rhammell/ships-in-satellite-imagery#shipsnet.zip

 # Setup
 Python 3.5+ is required for compatability.
-Anaconda Prompt was used to confirm Conda was installed correctly and to insatll the new verion of python in a new environment and then activate it for use with Spyder - conda code for this is in Conda_EnvSetUpCommands.txt
+Anaconda Prompt was used to confirm Conda was installed correctly and to install the new verion of python in a new environment and then activate it for use with Spyder - conda code for this is in Conda_EnvSetUpCommands.txt

 # Clone this repository
 git clone https://github.com/mapster21/identify-ships.git